Maggie M. Ritnour, LMHC, LCAT, ATR-BC, RYT

-Maggie is licensed mental health counselor and licensed creative arts therapist.
+Maggie is licensed mental health counselor, licensed creative arts therapist and yoga instructor.
 She began studying art in high school, and then received her BFA from the School of Visual Arts in New York.
 She obtained her masters of psychology from Antioch University Seattle in 2009.
 She has experience using art as therapy in work with children, adolescents and adults in hospital settings since 2000.

 Maggie is a humanistic therapist who approaches her clients using a multi-cultural framework and trauma-informed lens.
 She is an advocate for people with mental illness and would like to help eradicate the stigma and discrimination associated with their struggles through education and validation.
 She feels strongly that art be used as a method to aid in the process of self-awareness, to serve as practice for effective communication and to promote confidence.